 2. Incline Push-Up On Brick

 The higher you are, the easier the push-up, while the lower you are, the more challenging it is.
-Incline brick push-ups move will work the pectoralis major and minor, deltoids, and triceps, and the slight incline will put more work on the lower chest than standard push-ups.
+Incline brick push-ups move will work the chest, deltoids, and triceps, and the slight incline will put more work on the lower chest than standard push-ups.

 Push ups can be performed with a multitude of variations to bring about different muscular recruitment patterns.
 Performing push-ups at an incline angle will put more focus on the lower chest.